-The peritoneum and the posterior and anterior rectus sheaths are closed with absorbable sutures, taking care to avoid catheter obstruction and dialysate leakage.
+The peritoneum and the posterior and anterior rectus sheaths are closed with absorbable sutures, avoiding catheter obstruction and dialysate leakage.

 A tunnel is then created to the exit site, which is generally lateral and caudal to the entrance site.
 The distal cuff is placed subcutaneously, 2 cm from the exit site.

-The saline solution is drained and inspected to ensure that there is no intraperitoneal bleeding or fecal contamination.
+The saline solution is drained and inspected to ensure no intraperitoneal bleeding or fecal contamination.

-The laparoscopic approach to Tenckhoff catheter placement in peritoneal dialysis is increasingly popular due to its advantage of being able to perform a partial omentectomy or lysis of adhesions if necessary during the initial placement of the catheter.
+The laparoscopic approach to Tenckhoff catheter placement in peritoneal dialysis is increasingly popular due to its advantage of performing a partial omentectomy or lysis of adhesions if necessary during the initial placement of the catheter.

-The patient is placed in the supine position and general anesthesia and intravenous antibiotics are administered.
+The patient is placed supine, and general anesthesia and intravenous antibiotics are administered.

 Diagnostic laparoscopy is performed with a 5-mm 0-degree lens.

-An additional 5 mm trocar is placed under direct vision at the site of the intended position of the exit site of the peritoneal dialysis catheter.
+An additional 5 mm trocar is placed under direct vision at the intended position of the exit site of the peritoneal dialysis catheter.
 This is usually left or right paraumbilical 2-3 cm below the navel.

-If there are adhesions, the trocar is placed in the abdominal cavity and the adhesions are lysed.
-Next, a peritoneal dialysis catheter tipped with a double tip is placed through the paraumbilical orifice.
+The trocar is placed in the abdominal cavity if there are adhesions, and the adhesions are lysed.
+Next, a peritoneal dialysis catheter is placed through the paraumbilical orifice tipped with a double tip.

 If there are no adhesions, the second trocar is left in the preperitoneal space.
-Next, a rigid stylet is used to introduce the peritoneal dialysis catheter into the peritoneal cavity.
+Next, a rigid style introduces the peritoneal dialysis catheter into the peritoneal cavity.